konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/local/github/install.md

 ## Create your new local cluster

-To create a new Kubefirst cluster locally, run
+To create a new kubefirst cluster locally, run

 ```shell
 kubefirst k3d create